 Clackamas County is facing the threat of climate change and its associated impacts.
-This report focuses on how the county can reduce community-wide emissions from the major non-consumption-based sectors in the community: buildings (residential, institutional, commercial, and industrial), transportation, and waste.
-To provide guidance on what actions and what scale of action would be necessary to reach carbon neutrality in Clackamas County, an understanding of the local context - current energy use and emissions, and plausible projections for energy use and emissions based on current practices, policies, and demographic projections - was developed - the "Business As Planned" (BAP) scenario.
+This report focuses on how the county can reduce community-wide emissions from the major non-consumption-based1 sectors in the community: buildings (residential, institutional, commercial, and industrial), transportation, and waste.
+To provide guidance on what actions and what scale of action are necessary to reach carbon neutrality in Clackamas County, an understanding of the local context - current energy use and emissions, and plausible projections for energy use and emissions based on current practices, policies, and demographic projections - was developed - the Business-As-Planned (BAP) scenario.

 The BAP illustrates a likely scenario of community energy use and greenhouse gas (GHG) emissions between 2018 and 2050 based on the community taking no additional action on climate change beyond current policies and practices that are in place or are guaranteed through government plans and committed funding.
-This scenario serves as a benchmark, or starting point, against which Clackamas County can measure the effectiveness of its emissions reduction efforts and communicate the county's reduction strategy to interested and affected parties (stakeholders) and the general public.
+This scenario serves as a benchmark, or starting point, against which Clackamas County can